RoundTable: Investigating Group Decision-Making Mechanism in Multi-Agent Collaboration: Details of Results

 \subsection{Early Stopping}

-We share full result of early stopping experiment in Table \ref{tbl:early_stopping_all}, and basic statistics of early stopping methods, including early stopped round, effective ratio, and information difference threshold in Table \ref{tbl:early_stopping_statistics}.
-Effective ratio stands for the chance of a certain rule can be applied in the test set.
-Threshold is the embedding distance threshold used for early stopping.
+We share full result of the early stopping experiment in Table \ref{tbl:early_stopping_all}, and basic statistics of early stopping methods, including early-stopped round, effective ratio, and information distance threshold in Table \ref{tbl:early_stopping_statistics}.
+The effective ratio stands for the chance that a certain rule can be applied in the test set.
+The threshold is the embedding distance threshold used for early stopping.

-Although linguistic feature based methods, \textit{Information Difference} and \textit{Dialogue Act}, outperforms other early stopping methods and baseline in exchange economy environment, the difference is small.
-This is due to the small room for improvement, identified between the baseline (@10) and \textit{Oracle} performance.
+Although language feature based methods, \textit{Information Distance} and \textit{Dialogue Act}, outperforms other early stopping methods and baseline in exchange economy environment, the difference is small.
+This is due to the small room for improvement, identified between baseline (\textit{@10}) and \textit{Oracle} performance.